August 6, 2020

 Although indoor worship is currently prohibited in San Bernardino County, churches are allowed to worship outdoors if they follow the state guidelines for wearing face coverings and physical distancing.
 So the council has decided to begin meeting at Hesperia Lake Park starting Sunday, August 9.

-Because it has been hot, we will begin the service at 9:00 AM sharp this Sunday (and every Sunday until we are permitted to worship indoors again).
+9:00 10:00 AM Service Because it has been hot As the weather has gotten colder, we will begin the service at 9:00 10:00 AM sharp this Sunday (and every Sunday until we are permitted to worship indoors again).
 There will only be one service.
 Since there is plenty of space, there is no need to RSVP.
 Please try to arrive early to get situated.

 Directions and Parking